 Fall Time (September – November)

 Highway Leaf Pick-up: Leaves will be picked up as quickly as possible depending on the weather.
 It is the resident’s responsibility to get the leaves to the grass area next to the curb (aka the right of way).
 Leaves should NOT BE IN THE STREET and no brush or branches should be mixed into the leaves.
 Only leaves located in the right of way will be picked up by the Highway Department.
+Leaves will be collected the same (or following) day as your garbage collection.
 Questions relating to this pickup should be directed to the Highway Department at 686-3450.

 Winter Time (December – February)